catherineloesch/project3-mernstack-app/README.md

 ## 7. <a name="challenges"></a> Challenges

-- Seeding
-  - The team faced challenges while implementing the seed file to populate initial data into the database.
-It required careful handling and synchronization to ensure the data was properly seeded.
 - Authentication:
-  - Developing user authentication posed challenges.
-In particular developing the passport strategy.
+  - Developing user authentication posed challenges, in particular developing the passport strategy as none of the team members had worked with passport or passport-jwt before.
+  - These challenges were overcome with extensive researcha and trial and error.
+  - We also encountered issues retrieving user data after login due to the asynchronous nature of the fetch API, which we managed to resolve with some refactoring and the async/await syntax.
-- deployment
+- Deployment:
-  - a major challenge encountered at the end of the project was the issue with the Front-End deployment prep and its relation to the (back-end) Heroku server.
+  - a major challenge encountered at the end of the project was during front end deployment prep and its relation to the back end/Heroku server.
   - This connectivity issue caused a disruption in the expected flow of data and functionality, hindering the full operation of the website.
-  - The team worked diligently to troubleshoot and resolve this bug, but were unable to do so.
-    Hence the website is only accessible via a _localhost_.
+  - The team worked diligently to troubleshoot and resolve this bug, but was unable to do so, hence the website is only accessible via a _localhost_ as of the time of writing.

 ## 8. <a name="wins"></a> Wins

 - The team managed to fullfill all the MVP requirements with the exception of front end deployment.
 - TailwindCSS: every member on the team managed to learn a new css framework they hadn't used before and felt comfortable using it at the end the project.
-- Authentication was successfully implemented.
+- Authentication was successfully implemented after overcoming several challenges.

 ## <a name="takeaways"></a> 9.
 Key Learnings & Takeaways